Cheddar Black Pepper Drop Biscuits ARE a delicious indulgence and make a perfect side to a soup, stew, or chili or just

 Cake Flour is intended for baking tender, light, dishes, such as cakes and cookies.
-It has less protein, which is what makes a bread flour chewy – something you want in your breads, but not in your cake, cookies or biscuits.
+It has less protein, which is what makes a bread flour chewy - something you want in your bread, but not in your cake, cookies or biscuits.

 If you don't have cake flour in the pantry, it's easy enough to emulate.
 For every cup of cake flour required in a recipe, put 2 tablespoons of cornstarch in the bottom of the measuring cup, then top with all-purpose flour.
 Sift a few times to make sure they are well mixed together and then, cake away.

 In this recipe, you could use whatever kind of cheddar you desire, mild or sharp.
 White or yellow.
 I used medium-sharp yellow cheddar.

 What is the difference in white or yellow cheddar?